canozal/ascii-space-game/README.md

 the game ends when the ship's health or bullet run out.

-blue meteor = 3 health
+blue meteor = 3 health,
-yellow meteor = 2 health
+yellow meteor = 2 health,
 red meteor = 1 health

 If you want change the speed of the meteorites or bullets, you can change the code line where i specified in main.